Modular Homes Today

 John Hoegemann from Wilton, NY

 I moved to NY in early 1991, and to get adequate housing I looked at manufactured housing.
 A quiet park was available and I had several dealers to choose from in my area.
 I purchased a lot model in fall of 1991.
 After weighing the costs and amenities, the Commodore was a lot more, but looked somewhat better on the lot.
 It took several months to get delivery to our lot.
 It went unskirted for almost a year.
 As a "model" we never got the carpets cleaned or any other cosmetic services performed.
 Within 3 months of delivery, my home started to literally crack in half.
 I called many times to the dealer and was always put on the back burner.
 I needed a shopping list of repairs, and could never get anyone to even look at my problems.
 I had contacted the BBB dozens of times.
-I also tried to get my bank to do something, but after everyone got there money, they disappeared.
+I also tried to get my bank to do something, but after everyone got their money, they disappeared.

 Now after 16 years it should be condemned.
 Shingled roof leaks.
 Skylights leak.
 Whirlpool tub hasn't worked for 14 years.
 Furnace quit after 6 months.
 They had installed a used gun.
 Windows are horrible, and nothing is remotely square or plumb after numerous levelings.
 I am looking to vacate soon, as repairs are more than my original cost to purchase.
 Would I recommend Commodore?
-Absolutley not!
+Absolutely not!

 dave perry from pa

-i just purchased a home from commodore homes thru a dealer named gas light company in newcastle pa. the home was put together pretty bad. very poor craftsmanship.cabinets were all scratched or nicked up pretty bad, sliding door was racked pretty bad,among other issues. they came to fix the problems. just seems they slap these places together with no regards to how its done or looks. i asked the dealer if he was going to unwrap the appliances to check for dents or scratches and he said he doesnt like to do it, and told me to do it myself. all he's interested in is getting his money and not doing a good job.
+i just purchased a home from commodore homes thru a dealer named gas light company in newcastle pa. the home was put together pretty bad. very poor craftsmanship. cabinets were all scratched or nicked up pretty bad, sliding door was racked pretty bad, among other issues. they came to fix the problems. just seems they slap these places together with no regards to how its done or looks. i asked the dealer if he was going to unwrap the appliances to check for dents or scratches and he said he doesnt like to do it, and told me to do it myself. all he's interested in is getting his money and not doing a good job.

 Ruth Hallenbeck from Cleveland, New York

 We have lived in a Commodore home 22 years.
 We purchased it from a dealer in Richfield Springs, NY.
 It took them forever to get it in and then they had it sitting on their lot for several more months.
-Finally after many lawyer trip, calls, etc. it was delivered and set up for us.
+Finally after many lawyer trips, calls, etc. it was delivered and set up for us.
 It wasn't put together correctly.
 There is a ridge down the middle where the two sections come together.
 We have completely redone our kitchen and both bathrooms and are now in the process of redoing the living room.
 As of late we seem to have a leak in the drainage system which seems to come from the washing machine as we have checked all showers, toilets, dishwasher, and sinks in both baths and kitchen.
 When we do a laundry we have water flooding all over our garage.
 We are on a slab and it is impossible to find where it is leaking as everything is up under the house and covered with plastic and insulation.
 We have just requested a drainage plan so we can hopefully find where the leak is.
 My husband has been under the house several times checking things out but without much crawl space and not seeing any leaks we are at a loss as to what to do next.
 We feel when anyone buys a home such as this a floor plan of both electricity and drainage should be supplied at the time of purchase.
 A few years ago we had an electrical problem which never could be solved so my husband had to completely rewire one whole side of the home.
-Hopefully, the workmenship on these homes has been improved since we bought ours.
+Hopefully, the workmanship on these homes has been improved since we bought ours.
 Sincerely, Ruth Hallenbeck

 dave perry from pa

-i also purchased a modular home from commodore homes. their pinecrest model. i think there is very poor craftsmanship coming out of the building facility. most all cabinets are scratched,items under the laminant flooring, sliding glass door not plum and level, trim all scratched up,center island in the kitchen put together very bad and veneer peeling from bottom of it. just a few examples. i understand that someone will be out to fix problems. but when a new home buyer walks through the home and sees so much poor quality work coming right out of the factory it makes you wonder the quality of work put into the rest of the home that you cant see. makes you wonder if you've made the right choice on builders. you would think that they would have an inspector check the place for defects before it was sent out. just shows me that they have poor quality builders that don't care about what they're putting together. you know the first impression is the most important. and the one i got was that they dont care about their craftsmanship at all. they were sent a list of the things that were wrong and a week later they called and came out to the home. most things could be fixed that day but other things need replaced. this could take weeks. very inconveniant to a person.
+i also purchased a modular home from commodore homes. their pinecrest model. i think there is very poor craftsmanship coming out of the building facility. most all cabinets are scratched, items under the laminate flooring, sliding glass door not plum and level, trim all scratched up, center island in the kitchen put together very bad and veneer peeling from bottom of it. just a few examples. i understand that someone will be out to fix problems. but when a new home buyer walks through the home and sees so much poor quality work coming right out of the factory it makes you wonder the quality of work put into the rest of the home that you cant see. makes you wonder if you've made the right choice on builders. you would think that they would have an inspector check the place for defects before it was sent out. just shows me that they have poor quality builders that don't care about what they're putting together. you know the first impression is the most important. and the one i got was that they dont care about their craftsmanship at all. they were sent a list of the things that were wrong and a week later they called and came out to the home. most things could be fixed that day but other things need replaced. this could take weeks. very inconvenient to a person.

 Robert Mahaffey from new castle Pa